mariano48/curso-node-restserver/README.md

 # WebServer + RestServer

 Example of a rest server made with JS classes
-Based on Udemy course: 'Node from 0 to expert'
+Based on Udemy course: 'Node from 0 to expert' by Fernando Herrera